NicolasLagaillardie/mpst_rust_github/artifact.md

 and the `Rust` compiler needs at least a `main` function.
 Hereafter, we provide the code to be append to the `Adder_generated.rs` file to make it work:

+3️⃣ &nbsp; Implement the endpoint programs for role A, B and C

 ```rust